agiledev-students-fall2023/4-final-project-nyu-shuttle/instructions-1-front-end.md

 ### May...

-- You may use front-end design frameworks, such as [Bootstrap for React](https://react-bootstrap.github.io/) or [Material UI](https://material-ui.com/).
+- You may use front-end design frameworks, such as [Tailwind](https://tailwindcss.com/), [Material UI](https://material-ui.com/), or [Bootstrap for React](https://react-bootstrap.github.io/).
-- You may use a 3rd-party module, such as [react-burger-menu](https://github.com/negomi/react-burger-menu) for a hamburger menu or other [primary navigation](https://knowledge.kitchen/mediawiki/Navigation_components#Global_Navigation).
+- You may use a 3rd-party module, such as [react-burger-menu](https://github.com/negomi/react-burger-menu) for a hamburger menu or other [primary navigation](https://knowledge.kitchen/content/courses/web-design/navigation/#global-navigation-aka-primary-navigation).

 ## Grading